logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 You can search triggered alert logs at any time.
 {:.info-box.note}

-###### Output format
+###### Output format & content

 When triggered, the alert will send out a notification with sample data.

+Sample data can be sent in either **JSON** or **Table** formats.
+Toggle the button to select your preferred format.

-If the alert includes any aggregation or group by rule, the notification output defaults to the group by/aggregated fields.
+If the alert includes any aggregation or group by field, the notification output will send the aggregated results by default.

-Otherwise, you control the data format.
-It can be either **JSON** or a **Table**.
+To be selective about the output, click **<i class="li li-plus"></i> Add a field** and select a field from the dropdown list.
+If you want, you can also add a sorting rule and a regex filter.
+[Learn more about regex filters for alert notifications](/user-guide/alerts/regex-filters.html)

-  * If you select JSON, you can choose to send all fields or select fields.
+  * If you select the JSON format, you can send the full log (with all fields) or select as many as 7 fields.
   * If you select a table, you can send as many as 7 fields.

 ![Output table](https://dytvr9ot2sszz.cloudfront.net/logz-docs/alerts/output-json-custom-fields.png)

-To be selective about the output, click **<i class="li li-plus"></i> Add a field** and select a field from the dropdown list.
-If you want, you can also add a sorting rule and a regex filter.

-###### Using regex filters

-You can "clean" the data in the notification using regex filters.
-If you add a regex filter, it will select for the data you want to include in the alert output.

-There is no danger that a regex filter will disrupt the notification.

-* If the regex matches the relevant data, you will see only the desired results.
-* If the regex _does not_ match, the filter will be disregarded and the alert output will include the full content of the field.

 ##### Save it!